First published November 5, 2018. Updated June 30, 2021.

 1. A proof of concept proves… a concept, not a specific solution

-- Accurate inventory availability
+- Accurate inventory availability (or personalized ATP, available to promise, if applicable)

-- Accurate quantity price breaks
+- Accurate contract pricing (including quantity price breaks and bundled pricing)

-- Choice of ship-from warehouse (where applicable)
+- Choice of ship-from warehouse (if applicable)

 - Is the inventory still available, or has another order claimed it?